 - Three letters of recommendation

-- Personal statement, including research interests and two or three potential Microbiology faculty thesis advisors.
+- Personal statement, including research interests and names of two or three potential Microbiology faculty thesis advisors.

 M.S.
 Degree Requirements

-The Department of Molecular, Cellular, and Biomedical Science (MCBS) offers a master of science in microbiology.
-Research opportunities are available in a broad range of areas, including plant-microbe interactions, signal transduction, microbial development, host-microbe interactions, environmental microbiology, environmental and molecular virology, microbial ecology, microbial evolution, microbial genetics and genomics, molecular microbiology, and biotechnology.
+The Department of Molecular, Cellular, and Biomedical Science (MCBS) offers a Master of Science in Microbiology.
 Students admitted to the M.S. program are required to conduct an independent research project in conjunction with a faculty adviser and must submit a thesis based on this research to a graduate committee, which determines its acceptability.
 Specific coursework is determined in conjunction with the graduate committee.

 A minimum of 30 credits, including 6-10 thesis credits (MCBS 899 Master's Thesis), and a minimum of two other graduate level courses at the 800 or 900-level in the area of microbiology, are required.
 All M.S. students are required to enroll in and attend seminar (MCBS 997) every semester and present one seminar each year.
 A thesis and a formal defense are also required.
 In addition, the student must submit at least one manuscript for publication to a peer-reviewed journal.